VideoCurio/nixos-configuration/README.md

    sudo dd if=latest-nixos-minimal-x86_64-linux.iso of=/dev/sdb bs=10MB oflag=dsync status=progress
    ```
    Replace `/dev/sdb` with the path of the USB card (see command `sudo fdisk -l`).
-3. Boot your machine on the USB stick.
+3. Boot your machine on the USB stick (F8 or F12 key on startup, see your motherboard manufacturer's instructions).
 An internet connection is *REQUIRED* to perform the installation !
 4. You should see a TTY command line as `nixos` user, switch to root user:
    ```bash
    sudo -i